 - In the left-side navigation pane, click DHCP Options Sets.

-- On the DHCP Options Sets page, find the target DHCP options set, and click Associate in the Actions column.
+- On the DHCP Options Sets page, find the DHCP options set that you want to manage and click Associate in the Actions column.

-- In the Associate dialog box, select the VPC networks to be associated, and click OK.
+- In the Associate dialog box, select the VPCs to be associated and click OK.